 Today I will teach you everything you need to know about reverse osmosis.
-So that you can configure the ULTIMATE filter setup and easily make healthy drinking water right at home.
+So that you can configure the ULTIMATE purified water filter system setup and easily make healthy drinking water right at home.

 If you are serious about drinking the PUREST water that is 99% free from impurities that are harmful for your health.

 AND you want a system that is super convenient to use with hassle-free maintenance.
 Then this post is for you.

 This is the fifth part of my complete guide to healthy drinking water.

 First I’ll explain how reverse osmosis works and what it does.
 Reverse osmosis filters fluids by using water pressure to push tap water through a partially permeable membrane.

 This semi-permeable membrane has super tiny pores about 1 nanometer or even smaller in size., A nanometer is 10-9 m, which is so small, it only allows the solvent molecules to pass.
 In our case, just water, pure H20.